A brief history of the peace symbol

 Kolsbun has spent decades photographing the symbol, starting in the 1960s in California.
 "It came at the right time," he said.
 "It also kept adapting, like a chameleon, taking on many different meanings for peace and justice.

-wIt's an amazing design.
+"It's an amazing design.
 Big corporations would die for something like this -- just look at how many have their logos in a circle.
 Not surprisingly, some people draw it incorrectly, without the bottom line, and unwittingly draw the Mercedes logo."

 In the US, the symbol was first used by the civil rights movements.
 It was probably imported by Bayard Rustin, a close collaborator of Martin Luther King Jr., who had participated in the London march in 1958.
 Crossing the Atlantic, the symbol lost its association with nuclear disarmament and came to signify, more generally, peace: "In the 1960s in the US, it was mainly anti-war," said Kolsbun.
 "I didn't even know it meant nuclear disarmament."